 What is your management style?

-Double & triple check this one.
+Double and triple check this one.
 This should have been covered, but make sure that how they manage is how you want to be managed.
 Some people may need constant guidance.
 Some people may need to be left completely alone.
-Some people are very detail oriented, others may not be.
+Some people are very detail-oriented, others may not be.
 Who are you?
 Can you work with this person?
 Different styles CAN complement each other and bring out the best in both, or it can be a disastrous situation.

 What Do You Foresee this Department Looking Like in a Year?

-So, they are going to ask you what you want to do in 5 years.
+So, they are going to ask you what you want to do in five years.
 Why don’t you flip the question right back on them?
 If you are going to be in sales, what exciting things are coming to the company that could help you in your sales efforts?
-This is two sided!
+This is two-sided!
 Find out as much about what the future holds as what today holds.

 Tell me about people that have been promoted?